P4ST4S/BunnySH/README.md

 ## Project goal

-  My job will be to make a command line software.
+  My job have been to make a command line software.

   To do this work, I needed to use what is called the environment.
 The environment is a set of keys associated with values.
 You can observe this environment in your shell by typing the "env" command.
 To get this environment into your program… you will need to have the full definition of main.
 That definition is here: